-A more thorough listing of the Stroke QI Data set is present in Appendix .
+A more thorough listing of the Stroke QA Data set is present in Appendix D.

-The second entity in this component is the quality improvement (QI) program for the Stroke System.
+The second entity in this component is the quality improvement (QA) program for the Stroke System.
 This program is necessary to the Stroke System to document continuing function and allows the implementation of improvements in a system where the patients may not have the ability to make their own personal medical care choices and depend on the system for adequacy and completeness of care.
-This program will be system-wide with the individual agencies basically doing their own QI evaluations and reporting to a regional oversight committee.
+This program will be system-wide with the individual agencies basically doing their own QA evaluations and reporting to a regional oversight committee.
 The appropriateness, quality and quantity of all activities in the system must be continuously monitored in the areas of pre-hospital care, medical care of the patients in the hospitals and overall system function.

-The basic QI process involves specific steps to be performed by each individual entity.
+The basic QA process involves specific steps to be performed by each individual entity.
 These steps are:

-- 1. Assignment of a QI manager to oversee the process in the organization. - 2.
-Develop a written QI program to evaluate patient care with regard to appropriateness, quality and quantity and as part of that program, patient care standards are established for use in the evaluation process.
-For pre-hospital programs this simply may be the regional pre-hospital protocols.
-These programs are reviewed and approved by the Regional QI Committee and lead agency as part of becoming a Stroke System participating hospital. - 3.
-A method for QI data collection is established.
+- 1. Assignment of a QA manager to oversee the process in the organization. - 2.
+Develop a written QA program to evaluate patient care with regard to appropriateness, quality and quantity and as part of that program, patient care standards are established for use in the evaluation process.
+For prehospital programs this simply may be the regional pre-hospital protocols.
+These programs are reviewed and approved by the Regional QA Committee and lead agency as part of becoming a Stroke System participating hospital. - 3.
+A method for QA data collection is established.
 For Stroke Centers this must include a morbidity and mortality list. - 4.
-QI evaluations are undertaken by the individual system participants EMS providers or Stroke Center hospitals.
+QA evaluations are undertaken by the individual system participants -EMS providers or Stroke Center hospitals.
 This first involves the determination of specific audit filters.
 Mandatory Stroke Center audit filters include major complications and deaths.
 Other appropriate audit filters are also evaluated.
 For Stroke Centers, external outcome comparisons are part of the evaluation process. - 5.
-Determine the presence of QI issues through the data evaluation process. - 6.
-Discussion of QI issues at the formal QI Conference of each individual system participant EMS provider or Stroke Center. - 7.
+Determine the presence of QA issues through the data evaluation process. - 6.
+Discussion of QA issues at the formal QA Conference of each individual system participant EMS provider or Stroke Center. - 7.
 Develop a correction action plan.
 In general, action activities can be placed under the categories of professional resolution or administrative resolution. - 8.
 Re-evaluation must occur to document the results and effectiveness of the corrective action plan.
 This is commonly called "closing the loop".

 Adequate documentation of these activities is essential.
 In Stroke Centers a multidisciplinary peer review process must occur.
-In Stroke Center QI programs both medical care and Stroke Center function must be evaluated.

-The Regional QI Committee has the goal of reviewing the entire Regional Stroke Program activities for appropriateness, quality, and quantity of activities.
+In Stroke Center QA programs both medical care and Stroke Center function must be evaluated.
+The RAC Stroke QA Sub-Committee of the Stroke Operations Committee (SOC) has the goal of reviewing the entire Regional Stroke Program activities for appropriateness, quality, and quantity of activities.
 That review is to include system administration/organization activities, pre-hospital care and hospital care.
-The Regional Committee will document effectiveness of hospital and EMS Service QI evaluations through routine reports of these QI activities provided by each participating entity.
-The Regional Committee will perform focused review of specific items as determined appropriate, but these reviews will include evaluation of both pre-hospital and hospital activities.
+The RAC SOC Committee will document effectiveness of hospital and EMS Service QA evaluations through routine reports of these QA activities provided by each participating entity.
+The RAC Committee will perform focused review of specific items as determined appropriate, but these reviews will include evaluation of both pre-hospital and hospital activities.
 It is expected that most issues will be resolved by developing an action plan in conjunction with the various Stroke System entities.
-A reevaluation for results is to be undertaken.
+A re-evaluation for results is to be undertaken.
 If it is determined that a change in system configuration or standard function should occur, a recommendation will be sent to the Stroke Operations Committee for evaluation and report to the lead agency.
-A more detailed outline of the Regional Quality Improvement Program is available in Appendix 13.
+A more detailed outline of the RAC Quality Improvement Program is available in Appendix F.